 The Number That Gets Announced and the Number That Matters

-The Scale of the Problem
+The Scale of the Remaining Challenge

 The World Bank sets three different poverty lines for different types of countries.
 The first is the extreme poverty line, now set at $3 per day.
 By this measure, India's poverty rate is 5.3% - about 75 million people.